Lightning: Discharge – Return stroke

 Once a conductive channel bridges the air gap between the negative charge excess in the cloud and the positive surface charge excess below, there is a large drop in resistance across the lightning channel.
 Electrons accelerate rapidly as a result in a zone beginning at the point of attachment, which expands across the entire leader network at up to one third of the speed of light.
 This is the "return stroke" and it is the most luminous and noticeable part of the lightning discharge.

 A large electric charge flows along the plasma channel, from the cloud to the ground, neutralising the positive ground charge as electrons flow away from the strike point to the surrounding area.
 This huge surge of current creates large radial voltage differences along the surface of the ground.
 Called step potentials, they are responsible for more injuries and deaths in groups of people or of other animals than the strike itself.
 Electricity takes every path available to it.

-Such step potentials will often flow through one leg and out another, electrocuting an unlucky human or animal standing near the point where the lightning strikes.
+Such step potentials will often cause current to flow through one leg and out another, electrocuting an unlucky human or animal standing near the point where the lightning strikes.

 The electric current of the return stroke averages 30 kiloamperes for a typical negative CG flash, often referred to as "negative CG" lightning.
 In some cases, a ground-to-cloud (GC) lightning flash may originate from a positively charged region on the ground below a storm.
 These discharges normally originate from the tops of very tall structures, such as communications antennas.
 The rate at which the return stroke current travels has been found to be around 100,000 km/s (one-third of the speed of light).
+A typical cloud-to-ground lightning flash culminates in the formation of an electrically conducting plasma channel through the air in excess of 5 km tall, from within the cloud to the ground's surface.